- Recreational Kayaks

 While we get plenty of questions and tried our best to answer them in our ultimate guide to pedal kayaks, there are sometimes questions we didn’t get to answer yet!

-One of the questions we get most frequently is: Which is faster a pedal kayak or a paddle kayak?
+One of the questions we get most frequently is: Which is faster a

 Let’s do our best to answer below!